em-bellis/PEER_workshop/4_R_Spatial_Data/README.md

 > Kenya1
 ```

 ## 4c.
-Choose a subset of counties to include in the map:
+Choose a subset of counties to include in the map
 Look at the names of the counties and choose some we'd like to plot
 ```
 > Kenya1_UTM@data$NAME_1